HTML Web SQL Retrieve

 Setting Up the Database

-Before retrieving data, open the database and ensure your table exists.
-Seed sample rows so your SELECT queries return something to display.
+Before retrieving data, open the database and seed a table so your SELECT queries have something to return.

 js